letianwang92/ML4CompHeatTransfer/README.md

   CNN has strong pattern recognition capabilities.
 A naive CNN has already reached good robustness.

 - Generate composite design
-  A baseline generative model has been proposed through selecting th top candidate from the GAN should be considered for future improvements
+  A baseline generative model has been proposed through selecting th top candidate from the predictions In the future, GAN should be considered